jonasoesch/p9/paper.md

 ### Easing

-John Lasseter in his classic paper on the principles of computer animation describes that animators developed a preference for "slow-in-slow-out" over linear easing over time.
+John Lasseter in his classic paper on the principles of computer animation [@Lasseter-87:principlestraditional] describes that animators developed a preference for "slow-in-slow-out" over linear easing over time.
 This recommendation has been confirmed in more formal experiments. [@Dragicevic-12:temporaldistortion]

 Most of these examples show how perceptual properties, which are often not intuitive in their most basic forms, interact to form phenomena which are very hard to generalize in real-world applications.
+The only things that seem pretty sure from the literature is that optimal animations should be short, user-controlled and involve no more than four objects.

 ## Unfair comparisons

-Finally, animated transitions might contain information that is not easily deducible from the two states alone, resulting in an unfair comparison between animated and non-animated transitions.
+Some studies who have reported benefits of animated transitions have been criticized for invloving "unfair comparisons". [@Tversky-02:animationcan] The animations presented contained information that was not easily deducible from the non-animated transitions.
 Tversky et al. [@Tversky-02:animationcan, p.
-251] found in their review of existing research, that many studies included unfair comparisons that showed additional information in the animation scenario, they conclude:
+251] put it like this:

 > Showing that students learn material better when it is presented than when it is not presented should not be a goal of empirical research.

 Fair comparisons, in contrast, need to identify *informationally distinct* states very clearly and show them not just in the animated scenario but also in all the scenarios they are compared to.
-The authors find that in these experiments, purported benefits of animation often fail to materialize.
+Tversky et al. find that in these experiments, purported benefits of animation often fail to materialize.

-# Research hypotheses
+## Research hypotheses

-Based on the discussions on transitions and animation, we establish the following hypotheses:
+We wanted to find out if the purported benefits of animation would apply to transitions in narrative visualization.
+More concretely if the following hypothesis would hold:

 #### H1: Relationship

-Based on the findings that animation can communicate causality and intentionality (see section >>Communicate causality and intentionality), we believe that it might also imply a relationship in a more general sense.
-Our first hypothesis is therefore that animated transitions will more often lead participants to assume a relationship between two charts.
+Based on the findings that animation can communicate causality and intentionality (see section >>Communicate causality and intentionality), we believe that animated transitions might imply a relationship in a more general sense.
+We hypothesize that animated transitions will more often lead participants to assume a relationship between two charts.

 #### H2: Causality

-Again based on the findings described in section (>>Communicate causality and intentionality), we believe that when readers assume a relationship between two charts, they will more often conclude that the relationship is causal when the transition is animated.
+Extending H1, we believe that when readers assume a relationship between two charts, they will more often conclude that the relationship is causal when the transition is animated.

 #### H3: Cueing

-Animated transitions will focus the reader on the characters the author intended.
-This will lead them more often to interpret the relationship between the charts as the author intended and to talk about the characters the author wants.
+Animated transitions will focus the reader on the characters the author intended because it attracts attention (see >>Attract attention).
+This will lead them to more often interpret the relationship between the charts as the author intended and to talk about the characters the author wants.

 #### H4: Object constancy

 Animated transitions will support object constancy in situations where only one of the charts is shown at a time.
 The effect will vanish when both charts are shown at the same time.

-#### H5: False memories

-We hypothesize the the in-between states from animated transitions lead to "false memories" which would interfere with the correct interpretation of the charts and hence the relationship.
-This assumption was based on a design recommendation from the literature [@Heer-07:animatedtransitions] TODO:source to avoid "nonsensical" intermediate states in animated transition as they might confuse readers.

-#### H6: Engagement
+#### H5: Engagement

 Readers will be more engaged by the visualizations with animated transitions.